jon-harper/clockmaker-project/docs/materials/index.md

 - [x] Tools are common, cheap to purchase or easy to borrow.
 - [ ] Quality varies.
 - [ ] Can be expensive if sourcing specific materials.
+- [ ] Wood suitable for framing is heavy.
 </div>

 ## Exterior Panels